HFCherish/performance-api/doc/tasks.md

 # contains right feedbacks info when get one self_review

+# contains only feedback of self when get one self_review by observer

-# /users/uid/self_reflections/srId/evidences
+# /users/{username}/programs/{programId}/self_reviews/{srId}/evidences
 * post
-	* return 201 when create new evidence for some user
+	* do not contains observers info when post evidence
-	* save to db and can get that evidence later
-	* contains url in location

-	* return 400 when content, witness empty;
+	* return 400 when content, behavior empty;
+	* return 400 when the behavior is not belongs to this self review

-	* return 403 when is not consitent with uid
+	* return 403 when current user is not {username}

-# /users/uid/self_reflections/srId/evidences/eid
+# /users/{username}/programs/{programId}/self_reviews/{srId}/evidences/{eid}
-* get
+* put
-	* return 200 when get one evidence;
+	* return 204 when update evidence
-	* contains right id, content, links in response;
-	*
+	* udpate from db

-	* return 404 when not exists;
+	* return 404 when the evidence does not exists for this self_review

+	* return 403 when current user is not {username}

-	* return 403 when not owner of self_reflection or not witness of the this evidence or not admin
+	* return 409 when the evidence has been submitted
+* delete
+	* modify the path
+* /submit
+	* modify the path

 # contains right evidences info when get one self_review

-# save witnesses and feedbacks when create evidence
-    * save witnesses to db
-	* save feedbacks for each witness to db